What to Eat With IBS Attack

 Other symptoms may include:

-The severity of an IBS attack varies widely, and may last for a few hours to several days.
-In some cases, individuals suffer with symptoms daily for weeks to months at a time.
+The severity of an IBS attack varies widely and may last for a few hours to several days.
+In some cases, individuals suffer from symptoms daily for weeks to months at a time.

 The cause of IBS remains unknown, but researchers have discovered certain factors that may trigger an IBS attack including weak or strong intestinal muscle contractions that initiate symptoms.
 Strong intestinal contraction may result in food passing too quickly through the digestive tract, leading to diarrhea.
 On the other hand, slow intestinal contraction may slow down the passage of stool, making it harder to pass, leading to constipation.
 Other causes of IBS may include eating trigger foods, psychological conditions, including depression and anxiety, inflammation, overgrowth of bacteria, intestinal bacterial infection, or poor signal communication between the brain and nerves of the intestinal tract.